MarcSchwartz-Web/recipes/hot-beverages/caramel-macchiato.md

-# Caramel Macchiato
+# Caramel Ginger Macchiato

 ## Description: Make it frothy with a mix of smooth vanilla and velvety caramel for the perfect amount of sweetness.
-Top it off with a drizzle of caramel for a coffee that tastes as delicious as it looks
+Top it off with a drizzle of caramel for a coffee that tastes as delicious as it looks.
+Served with a cookie.

 ## Caramel Sauce Ingredients

 - 1/2 cup brown sugar
+- 1 ginger chopped
 - 2 Tbsp butter
+- 1 cup sugar
 - 1/4 cup half-and-half
 - Pinch of salt

 ## CARAMEL MACCHIATO

 - 1 espresso roast capsule
-- 3/4 cup milk
+- 3/4 cup whole milk
 - 1 Tbsp vanilla syrup
 - Caramel sauce